GuanceCloud/datakit/internal/export/doc/en/datakit-filter.md

 ## FAQ {#faq}

 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: View Synchronized Filters {#debug-filter}
+### View Synchronized Filters {#debug-filter}
 <!-- markdownlint-enable -->

 [:octicons-tag-24: Version-1.4.2](changelog.md#cl-1.4.2)

-For filters synchronized from the center, DataKit records a copy to *<DataKit Installation Directory\>/data/.pull*, which can be viewed directly.
+For filters synchronized from the center, DataKit records a copy to *data/.pull*, which can be viewed directly.

 ```shell
 $ cat .filters  | jq